Kemael/Kemael/README.md

 - 👋 Hi, I’m @Kemael
-- 👀 I’m a student in Business Information Technology and Systems and IoT
+- 👀 I’m a student in Business Information Technology and Systems
-- ✈️ I'm a certified Drone Operator and RGB/Multispectral Mapping and GIS Specialist
+- ✈️ I'm a certified Drone Operator and also a RGB/Multispectral Mapping and GIS Professional
-- 🌱 I’m currently learning C# and the .NET framework, Python and Linux
+- 🌱 I’m currently learning the .NET framework (C#) for Console, Web and IoT apps, Shell Scripting, Docker and Ansible.

 <!---
 Kemael/Kemael is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.